-So, I read this yesterday.
+So, I read this article yesterday.

 Fast forward to today, it seems everybody and God has an e-cig now instead of an old school cancer stick.
 I saw the smoke and wondered what was the difference between an e-cig and an old school cancer stick.
 Apparently, nada…except for one thing.